jaghaimo/stelnet/README.md

 ![Viewer](images/viewer.png?raw=1)

 By default, both Market boards work with Open and Military Markets only.
-To enable support for Black and Custom Markets edit `stelnet.hjson` (see below).
+To enable support for Black and Custom Markets edit `stelnet.json` (see below).

 ### Storage